codacy/pulse-user-docs/docs/index.md

 -   **[Pulse Ingestion API](https://ingestion.pulse.codacy.com/v1/api-docs){: target="_blank"}**

     Use the Pulse Ingestion API in scenarios where it may not be feasible to use the CLI to send data to Pulse, such as when you have the data inside an application.

-!!! note
-    We recommend that you use the integrations that match your stack because they're faster to set up.

 ## 3. Sharing access with teammates